Skip to content

 def __getitem__(self, indices):

-blks = np.matrix(self._blocks, dtype=object)[indices]
+blks = np.matrix(cast(Any, self._blocks), dtype=object)[indices]

 # If indexing narrowed it down to a single block, return it.